joshenoy/sathyabh.at/content/blog/2016-08-25-the-1800km-coastal-karnataka-roadtrip-part-3-malpe-kavimane-jog.md

 &nbsp;

 Agumbe done, we started for Kavimane and reached there in about 1.5 hours.
 Kavimane is the birth house of noted Kannada poet Kuvempu or Kupalli Venkatappa Puttappa.
 It is situated in the small village of Kupalli and is hard to miss.
 This is the ancestral house of Kuvempu.
 Kavimane(literally translated means House of the poet in Kannada) is a massive three-storied tiled house where Kuvempu spent most of his childhood.
 The house is now a museum and a pretty well maintained one at that, especially considering the entry fee is a rather low of ₹10.
-The house is very much similar to my ancestral house in Uppinaganady &#8211; as soon as you enter the house is a massive open courtyard.
+The house is very much similar to my ancestral house in Uppinaganady - as soon as you enter the house is a massive open courtyard.
 We were hesitant about visiting Kavimane especially considering the day was a holiday thanks to Eid.
 Once we reached, however, we were happy to know that the house is open on all days of the year.

-Kavimane houses a lot of interesting and mundane artifacts from Kuvempu&#8217;s life &#8211; the mantapa where he got married, the kitchen utensils &#8211; these take back to the days gone past.
+Kavimane houses a lot of interesting and mundane artifacts from Kuvempu's life - the mantapa where he got married, the kitchen utensils - these take back to the days gone past.
 Unfortunately photography was prohibited inside the house, so we had to make do with ones outside.

 <div class="mythemes-gallery colls-2">
   <figure class="mythemes-item effect-bubba">